 - 8%.
 Website development and management.

-Get Online Donations with Your Website, Newsletter & AdWords Ads
+Get Online Donations with Your Website, Newsletter & Social Media

-Each of the 14 chapters include 3 step-by-step guides that lead you in setting up a modern website and launching a donor newsletter program.
-See what the 42 guides include.
+Each of the 10 chapters include 3 step-by-step guides that lead you in setting up a modern website, launching a donor newsletter program and accepting online donations.
+See what the 30 guides include.